Francis Parffrey's CV

 Unless it agrees there are good reasons not to do so, the Legal Ombudsman will expect you to allow us to consider and respond to your complaint in accordance with the procedure set out above in the first instance.
 You can refer your complaint up to 6 months after you have received our final written response to your complaint.
 You can also use the Ombudsman service if we have not resolved your complaint within 8 weeks of us receiving it.
 A complaint can be referred to the Legal Ombudsman up to six years from the date of the act or omission or up to 3 years after discovering a problem.
 The Ombudsman deals with service-related complaints; any conduct-related complaints will be referred to the Council for Licensed Conveyancers.

-Please note that there are Consumer Alternative Dispute Resolution service providers and the Department for Business, Innovation and Skills has confirmed that the following Alternative Dispute Resolution entities are available to deal with and certified for disputes in the legal services sector: Ombudsman Services, ProMediate and Small Claims Mediation.
+Please note that there are Consumer Alternative Dispute Resolution [ADR] service providers and currently (1st October 2015) the Department for Business, Innovation and Skills has confirmed that the following ADR entities are available to deal with and certified for disputes in the legal services sector: Ombudsman Services, ProMediate and Small Claims Mediation.
+We confirm we agree to use the ADR scheme.

 Francis Parffrey LLB (Exeter) - Director and Licensed Conveyancer & Probate Practitioner